The Book of Common Prayer

 United States England Scotland Ireland Wales Canada World

-The Diocese of Mackenzie River was formed in 1884 from the Diocese of Rupert’s Land and was subsumed into the Diocese of the Arctic on its creation in 1930.
+This book was used in the Diocese of Mackenzie River, which was formed in 1884 from the Diocese of Rupert’s Land and was subsumed into the Diocese of the Arctic on its creation in 1930.

 The table of contents notes that this book was “Compiled and revised by the Ven.
 Archdeacon C. E. Whittaker with many additional translations by the Rev. Edward Hester and the Rev. H. Girling.”
 Charles Edward Whittaker (1864-1947) graduated from Wycliffe College, Toronto, in 1895.
 He was ordained deacon in 1897 and priest in 1898 by William Carpenter Bompas, and served as Archdeacon of Mackenzie River from 1914 until 1918.
 In 1937, he published Arctic Eskimo: A Record of Fifty Years’ Experience and Observation among the Eskimo (London: Seeley).
 Edward Hester (1882-1945) was one of the first missionaries to work in Aklavik, NWT; he served in the western Arctic from 1915 to 1927, when he returned to England.
 Herbert Girling (d.
 1920) was the first Anglican missionary to serve at Kugluktuk (formerly called Coppermine).
 His translation of the Gospel according to St. Mark into the Mackenzie River, or Siglitun dialect, was published in 1920.

 Griffiths lists this translation, published in 1922, as No. 33:2 in his Bibliography of the Book of Common Prayer 1549-1999.
 This Service Book often abbreviates the services, and typically omits rubrics.
-It was followed by major revisions in 1949 (omitted by Griffiths) and 1963 (33:4); the current Book of Common Prayer in Inuinakton/Copper Eskimo was translated by Bishop John R. Sperry and published in 1992 (33:5).
+It was followed by major revisions in 1949 (omitted by Griffiths) and 1963 (33:4).

 TABLE OF CONTENTS